KCMC (AM)

-KCMC (740 AM) is a radio station licensed to Texarkana, Texas, United States.
-It serves the Texarkana area.
-The station is currently owned by Texarkana Radio Center.
-Studios are located on Olive Street, just west of the border with Arkansas, and the transmitter is on De Loach Street in the Texarkana city limits also west of the Arkansas border.
+KCMC (740 kHz) is an AM radio station licensed to Texarkana, Texas, United States.
+It serves the Texarkana metropolitan area.
+The station is currently owned by Cliff Dumas, through licensee BTC USA Holdings Management Inc. Studios are located on Olive Street, just west of the border with Arkansas.
+The station is an affiliate of the Dallas Cowboys radio network.

+The transmitter site is on De Loach Street in the Texarkana city limits also west of the Arkansas border.